CSR/SustainabilityCSR ・ Sustainability

 -

-We are currently working to switch all electricity used to electricity derived from renewable energy sources by 2030 and reduce greenhouse gas emissions by 50% compared to FY2013 through environmental measures for boilers and on-site work lifts.
+We are currently working to switch all electricity used to renewable energy sources by 2030 and to reduce greenhouse gas emissions by 50% compared to FY2013 through environmental measures for boilers and on-site work lifts.

 - 【Transportation and Logistics Business】